Effective for bookings made on or after September 7, 2022.

 QEI accepts payment in 5 currencies US dollars (US$), Australian Dollars (AU$), Euros (€) Pounds Sterling (£) and Canadian dollars (CAD$).
 The currency will be applied based on the location of the client.
 Once the initial deposit/payment has been paid, all subsequent fees/charges will be applied in the same currency.
 QEI reserves the right to adjust prices based on exchange rates without notice.

-Deposits: To confirm reservations, a deposit of 20% (unless indicated otherwise at time of booking) of the gross, non-discounted rate (minimum US$1000, AU$1300, £650, €880, CA$1280 per person) is required at time of booking.
+Deposits: To confirm reservations, a deposit of 25% (unless indicated otherwise at time of booking) of the net, discounted rate (minimum US$1000, AU$1300, £650, €880, CA$1280 per person) of the total invoice amount is required at time of booking.
 The deposit must be paid by major credit card, wire transfer, check or money order.
 For any bookings within 120 days of departure full payment is required.
 Deposit amounts may vary for special promotions and are subject to the promotion terms and conditions.

 Payments: Balances are due 120 days prior to departure.
 Final payment can be made by major credit card, bank wire or check.
 Deposits and payments for pre-Expedition and post-Expedition services are specific to each item and are explained and communicated at time of purchase.